Architectural Design

 Jamb, head, and sill details

-What are common pitfalls for door and window schedules?
+What are common pitfalls when creating door and window schedules?

 Door and window schedules require special attention since mistakes can be costly and long lead times are common items.
 Further, mistakes can have significant implications for building life safety and egress.
 The most common pitfalls happen with changes made late in the design process.
 Documenting changes and reviewing schedules before issuing drawings avoids errors and omissions.